 Know Your Property

-People should know how difficult it was to plumb toilets into their property.
-When aware of any awkward bends and adapters fitted they can guard against blockages in those toilets.
+People should know the difficulties of plumbing toilets into their property.
+When aware of any awkward bends and adapters fitted they can then guard against blockages in those toilets.

 Right-angled couplings which go straight down into the ground are not usually a problem.
 I’m sure gravity keeps them clear.